RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0215_Choices.md

 The _two classes_ approach provides two different classes (i.e., roughly, "Unicode string" and "byte string", regardless of their concretion) and a set of mechanisms to transform values of each of the classes in values of the other class.

-A _polimorphic_ approach mimics the Classic Rexx paradigm of "no types" and doesn't define two classes, but two possible states of a unique type.
+A _polimorphic_ approach mimics the Classic Rexx paradigm of "no types" and doesn't define two classes, but two possible _states_ of a unique type.

+Please note that classic Rexx implementations would probably be forced to implement polimorphism, since they don't have classes.